 Your dog is used to the sound of a busy home filled with children.
 When you start leaving your dog at home by himself more often, consider leaving a radio or the television on while you’re away.
 The background noise can be comforting and help your dog cope with the sounds of neighbors and traffic.

 Take Your Dog to School

-If you have the time and notice that your dog seems bored without the kids around, consider enrolling Fido in some classes.
+If you have the time and notice that your dog seems bored without the kids around, consider enrolling Fluffy in some classes.
 Basic Obedience, Canine Good Citizen, and Agility classes are a great way to engage your dog in activities that use their minds and help them cope with new challenges.
-Not only will classes ease your dog’s boredom, they may also help him learn to behave better with or without the kids at home.
+Not only will classes ease your dog’s boredom, but they may also help him learn to behave better with or without the kids at home.

 Some dogs are very good at getting into backpacks and lunchboxes, the contents of which can be dangerous for our pups.
 Lunchboxes are particularly tempting.
 Some of the most common lunchbox toxins include:

 - Chewing gum, especially gum that contains xylitol